LucaWeissbeck/SurveyWzrd-Backend/README.md

 Access with http://localhost:8080
 ## Database
 You can either fill in new Database information in the application.properties file or use the one we provide you with the source code.
 In case you want to create a new one, make sure the database exists and you can connect to it.
-On the first run, Hibernate will completely generate all tables for you.
+On the first run, Hibernate will generate all tables for you.